astrocoder/svt-takehome/README.md

 This microservice selects the nearest robot to a pallet using SVT's API

-The endpoint to this API, when run locally for instance, has the format https://localhost:5001/api/GetClosest/{loadId}/{x}/{y}
+To test this service, simply start run/debug in vs code. then in Postman, send a POST request to the API's endpoint, which has the format https://localhost:5001/api/GetClosest/{loadId}/{x}/{y}

 where